-William J. Cook is the Chandler Family Chair and Professor in Industrial and Systems Engineering at Georgia Institute of Technology.
+William J. Cook is professor of combinatorics and optimization at the University of Waterloo.
 He is the coauthor of The Traveling Salesman Problem: A Computational Study (Princeton).

 "Fascinating . . . describes the history, personalities, challenges, applications and techniques used to find solutions of the famous 'Traveling Salesman Problem' and related problems."--Pradeep Mutalik, Wordplay blog at New York Times